Financial Communication

 Do We Need Both a Release Officer and a Non-Release President?

 District 30 has approximately 167 members.
-We must ask: Is this structure efficient and cost-effective?
+We must ask ourselves: Is this structure efficient and cost-effective for a district of our size?

 If elected I will open this discussion transparently and base decisions on member needs — not tradition.